 This station is located at the gate entrance.
 You’ll be waiting behind the gate until we begin registration and open the gate.
-Greeters will be there to welcome you to camp.
+We typically open the gate as soon as we are ready for check-in so we appreciate your patience!
+You’ll get an email prior to arrival with an exact time based on your camper’s last name.

 Station 2: Card Table